hamzamajeed01/Mistrel-Ocr-Vs-Unstructured-Io-Document-Ingestion-Testing/README_mistral.md

-# Mistral OCR Document Ingestion Pipeline
+# Mistral OCR Document Ingestion Pipeline(right now API handles only pdf ,images not docx)

 This project provides a document ingestion pipeline using Mistral's OCR capabilities to process PDF and DOCX files, extract text and images, and save the results in structured formats.